 Time for planning, including where appropriate the construction of the school/departmental improvement plans and Standards and Quality reports, should be allowed for staff involved in these tasks.
 Where new planning format(s) are being introduced additional time should be allocated to allow staff to become familiar with these.
 Additionally, in Primary/Nursery schools, the format used for forward planning should not be changed during the course of a school session, unless agreed through the School Negotiating Committee.

-Primary teachers must ensure they are familiar with the LNCT agreement on primary forward planning (http://www.snct.org.uk/library/2462/LNCT%20-
+Primary teachers must ensure they are familiar with the LNCT agreement on primary forward planning (Principles of Forward Planning).
+They should note that this says: